When is Strictly: The Christmas Countdown on TV?

 Tess Daly and Claudia Winkleman will be returning to host Strictly’s Christmas Countdown, while the show’s judges, alumni and professional dancers assist them in revealing the most iconic routines in Strictly history.

-Strictly: The Christmas Countdown will air later this year.
+Strictly: The Christmas Countdown will air on Christmas Day.
 Check out what else is on with our TV Guide.